aisingapore/TagUI-Bricks/WHO-Report/README.md

 ## WHO Report - extract and email statistic ([download template](https://github.com/aimakerspace/TagUI-Bricks/releases/download/v1.0.0/WHO-Report.zip))

 This automation workflow grabs WHO daily situation report (PDF file), extracts a summary of the latest statistics, and emails the summary.
 The automation can be run using `tagui who_report.tag -nobrowser` or scheduled using crontab scheduler to repeat daily automatically.
+See workflow below with comments on how it is done.

 ![who_report.gif](https://raw.githubusercontent.com/aimakerspace/TagUI-Bricks/master/WHO-Report/who_report.gif)